ad-freiburg/qlever/docs/advanced_features.md

     ORDER BY DESC(?count)

-Note that this query could also be processed by a standard SPARQL engine simply by replacing the second triple with `?x ?predicate ?object`.
+Note that this query could also be processed by a standard SPARQL engine simply by replacing the second triple with `?x ?predicate ?object` and add `DISTINCT` inside the `COUNT()`.

 However, that query will produce a very large intermediate result (all triples of all people) with a correspondingly long query time.
 In contrast, the query above takes only about 100 ms on a standard Linux machine (with 16 GB memory) and a dataset with 360 million triples and 530 million text records.

 ## Statistics: